Saiful Apek

-Muhammad Saiful Azam bin Mohamed Yusoff (born 12 May 1969) or better known as Saiful Apek is a comedian of Malaysia.
+Muhammad Saiful Azam Mohamed Yusoff (born 12 May 1969) or better known as Saiful Apek is a comedian of Malaysia.
 He was once called "Malaysia's No.1 Comedian" during his heyday and also the title of "Sifu" by comedians today.
 Until today, his aura and credibility as a comedian are unparalleled and unmatched.
 He is known as an intellectual comedian who is knowledgeable in every word and manners while entertaining.

 Apart from comedy, he is known as a Malaysian actor, director, singer, host and performer.
 He is also an actor who has starred in the most films in Malaysia from the past to the present until he broke the tradition as the comedian who holds the most main characters in each of his acting films.
 Earlier, he was a former member of the group Senario and left the group a few years later.
 However, he is now back with the group with the original members and rebranding themselves as Senariounion.

 He was once named the Most Popular Star, Berita Harian Most Popular Star Award (ABPBH) 2003 and then carved his name in history as the first comedian to win the award.
 Most recently, he was named the recipient of the 2021 Comedy Icon Award at the 2021 Malaysian Industry & Entrepreneur Personality Awards.
 At the end of 2021, he was invited to enter the Astro-produced singing program, Gegar Vaganza Season 8 as a duo with Yassin Yahya/Anye and was known as the group Sa.Ya.

 Early life

 He was born as Mohd Saifulazam bin Mohd Yusoff in Gombak, Selangor.
 On his birth certificate and identity card, it says 15 August 1969 but the fact is, Saiful's date of birth is 12 May 1969.
 The confusion was due to the events of 13 May 1969 when he had to be handed over to another family for unavoidable reasons and then only registered.

-Saiful was initially raised by Jahindun binti Haji Sahin and her mother's second husband, Haji Mohammad Jaafar Ali until the death of his mother when Saiful was 21 years old.
+Saiful was initially raised by a woman named Jahindun binti Haji Sahin and her second husband, Haji Mohammad Jaafar Ali until the death of his mother when Saiful was 21 years old.

-On the day of his mother's funeral, Saiful only found out that he was an adopted child after not being allowed to kiss the forehead of his adoptive mother's corpse.
+On the day of his mother's funeral, Saiful only found out that he was an adopted child after not being allowed to kiss the forehead of his adoptive mother's mortal remains.

 Around 1991, after migrating to Singapore, he was moved to find a biological parent who had long been separated.
 After obtaining information from various sources, he was finally found with 6 siblings along with his two biological parents, namely Rahmah binti Uyub and Husin bin Hashim.

 In 1994, while at the Subang Parade shopping mall, he accidentally met his best friend who at the time was managing the registration of a television audition, Sinaran Pasport Kegemilangan had registered him as a participant.
 That was the starting point of Saiful Apek's career as an industry player in Malaysia.